ComposeCode/RHEL7-RHCE-course-helper/chapter11/section11-1.md

 - DNS Client: a DNS Client is used for initiating and sequencing hostname queries by referencing name server information defined in resolver configuration files.

 ### Types of Nameserver Configuration

 - There are two fundamental types of DNS server configurations referred to as authoritative and recursive.
-An authoritative DNS server is usually a primary or secondary server that provides authoritative responses
+An authoritative DNS server is usually a primary or secondary server that provides authoritative responses to name resolution queries from its own zone data files.

+- In contrast, a recursive DNS server, which is usually a caching server, is able to query the next available DNS server in order to get a response, if it does not have one.
+This type of server configuration does not store authoritative records; rather the server polls other authoritative servers for that information.
+Upon receiving a reply, the caching server caches it locally from a preset time period.